 Outdoors

 Step outside and admire the landscape that opens up before you.
-The cabin sits within its own enclosed garden, where friendly neighbouring sheep graze quietly beyond the fence, and wide views stretch across patchwork countryside to distant peaks.
+The cabin sits within its own enclosed garden, where friendly neighbouring sheep sometimes graze quietly beyond the fence, and wide views stretch across patchwork countryside to distant peaks.

 A raised, wraparound terrace invites slow mornings with a coffee in hand, soaking in the ever-changing panoramas.
 Follow the steps down to the sheltered alfresco kitchen for a dose of outdoor cooking on the two-ring gas hob, with fresh country air and mountain views as your backdrop.
-As evening settles, gather around the fire pit on the wooden loungers, toasting marshmallows and watching the sun melt gently behind the hills.
+As evening settles, gather around the fire pit featuring a cooking tripod on the wooden loungers, toasting marshmallows and watching the sun melt gently behind the hills.

 Explore